 A reputational crisis can strike at any time and it’s crucial that companies are prepared to respond at a moment’s notice.
 But knowing exactly how to respond and what to prepare for, is not always straightforward.
+This is where a crisis communications strategy comes into play.

 Social media and the era of digital news, means news – particularly bad news – is shared quickly across a large audience; therefore, it’s essential to get an accurate response to the media prior to a crisis breaking.